 Plastics Engineering 3

-Stage 4 In Stage 4, students carry out an individual project.
+Stage 4 Students carry out an individual project.
 Advanced modules focus on engineering design, analysis and materials.

 Professional Studies 4